 As concerns the technical specifications, here comes a question about the LMS installation type, source code availability and SCORM compatibility.

 Learning Management System Installation Type

-You might know that Learning Management Systems are divided into two types:
+You might know that there are two types of Learning Management Systems:

 - Installed LMS solutions (also called on-premise, deployed, in-house);

 - Cloud LMS solutions (also called SAAS, on demand).

 One or the other LMS solution type is chosen depending on the business needs, company’s size, customization flexibility, budget, and the company’s structure.

 Here is an Installed vs Cloud LMS comparison table: